antmicro/kenning-zephyr-runtime/README.md

 };
 ```

-It is crucial that selected UART isn't used anywhere else (e.g. as `zephyr,console`).
+It is crucial that the selected UART isn't used anywhere else (e.g. as `zephyr,console`).